Home

 Begin by standing straight, one foot on the box and one foot on the ground, with your arms relaxed at your sides.

-• With the foot on the box, extend that leg and push yourself upward into the air as high as possible.
+• Push off with the foot on the box and extend that leg to jump upward into the air as high as possible.
 Swing your arms with your jump to increase your momentum and height.

 • Land with the same feet on the box and floor, respectively.